GR

 Photography is an integral part of my travels, capturing people and things I find interesting in the moment.

-I share a selection of photos from different places on my Instagram account, where every image follows a simple rule—monochrome, 1:1 and shot on my phone.
+I share a selection of photos from different places on my Instagram account.
+The images I port here follow a simple rule—monochrome, mostly 1:1, and shot on my phone.
 These constraints force me to focus on composition, light, and storytelling.
+I've started posting stories as well for those looking for something more colourful.

-For my 'proper' photography, you can explore a curated selection here.
-I'm still in the process of adding photos to this new site.
+For my 'proper' photography, you can explore a curated selection at www.grantraynerphotography.com.
+I'm still in the process of adding photos to this site.

 In 2022, my photos from Syria were exhibited in the Leica gallery in Singapore.
+These photos highlighted the resilience of the Syrian people, who had faced decades of challenges under an authoritarian regime.
 I've also delivered a 'Photography in Challenging Environments' workshop for Leica.

 Photography in Higher-Risk Environments